⚠️ CAUTION — With Conditions — Almonds

 High fat causes pancreatitisHIGHDogs with pancreatitis history

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Almonds.
-Always consult your vet for dogs with pre-existing health conditions.
+If your dog has any ongoing condition, get your vet's go-ahead before sharing this.

 🚨 Call your vet immediately if your dog shows: